tweag/python-monorepo-example/2017-08-14-inline-java.md

 main :: IO ()
 main = withJVM [] $ do
     x <- [java| new Object[5].length |]
     print (x :: Int32)
 ```

 Here we have dropped the braces surrounding the Java code in order to
 hint to `inline-java` that we are giving an expression rather than a
 block of statements.

-This time, we are coercing a Java value of type `int` into a Haskell
+We are coercing a Java value of type `int` into a Haskell
 value of type `Int32`.
 The quasiquoter arranges for the coercion to
 happen after the JVM finishes evaluating the Java expression.